top of page

 Gashmius Staff

-communities of what is now Ukraine, a spiritual revolution
+munities of what is now Ukraine, a spiritual revolution was

 Central to Hasidism’s vision is the idea that God can—and must—be found everywhere, in every creature, place, and moment of existence.
 As written in the Zohar, the central text of the Jewish mystical tradition known as Kabbalah, leit atar panui minei, “no place is devoid of Divine presence.”
 This claim became central to the Baal Shem Tov’s teachings, and to the practices and theologies his followers developed.